Advertisement

 Severe weather

 Omaha sits in Tornado Alley.
-Scanner access to police and fire communications gives residents real-time information during tornado warnings and storms when official alerts lag.
+Before encryption, scanner access to police and fire communications gave residents real-time information during tornado warnings—one of the strongest arguments against the 15-minute delay.

 College World Series

 The annual NCAA Baseball Championship brings over 350,000 visitors to downtown Omaha.
-Scanner access helps media stay informed during an event that requires extensive multi-agency coordination.
+The media live-access agreement matters most during events like this that require extensive multi-agency coordination.

 Bi-state metro